Dr. Robert Turyamureeba

 RHU Mbarara Youth Centre, Jan 2005-March 2006 Youth Coordinator

-Matt Baillie Smith, Bianca Fadel, Frank Ahimbisibwe and Robert Turyamureeba (2024) Refugee volunteering and responses to displacement in Uganda: navigating service-delivery, work and precarity.
-Under Production by the Journal of Humanitarian Affairs (Forthcoming)
+Matt Baillie Smith, Bianca Fadel, Frank Ahimbisibwe and Robert Turyamureeba (2025) Refugee volunteering and responses to displacement in Uganda: navigating service-delivery, work and precarity.
+Journal of Humanitarian Affairs Volume 6: Issue 1 DOI: https://doi.org/10.7227/JHA.121

 Bianca Fadel, Matt Baillie Smith, Sarah Mills, Daniel Rogerson, Aarti Sahasranaman, Moses Okech, Robert Turyamureeba, Cuthbert Tukundane, Frank Ahimbisibwe, Owen Boyle, & Peter Kanyandago (2024), The scale, forms and distribution of volunteering amongst refugee youth populations in Uganda.
-Manuscript under review by the Journal of Population, Space and Place
+Journal of Population, Space and Place.
+DOI: 10.1002/psp.2817

 Robert Turyamureeba (2022) Refugee Youth Volunteering in Uganda.
 Online, URL: https://www.northumbria.ac.uk/about-us/news-events/news/meet-dr-robert-turyamureeba-mbarara-university-of-science-and-technology